Border Marches Early Music Forum

 · CD Sheet Music supply CDs containing pdf files of music.
 Not specifically Early Music but Bach is well represented.
 Order online, pay postage from the US.

-· Corda Music (includes Golden Phoenix publications) -- music for classical guitar, for strings and for early instruments
+- Corda Music -- music for classical guitar, for strings and for early instruments

 · Edition Baroque is a new small publisher from Bremen.
 Catalog available in English or German (everything else German-only); mainly baroque music from minor but interesting composers.